0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 Third, it is possible to set an expiration window for transactions which result in the batch having an expiration window, too.
 If transaction `A` specifies it expires at block `8`, and transaction `B` specifies it expires at block `5`, and both end up in the same batch, the batch expiration will be set to the minimum of all transaction expirations, which is `5`.

 Forth, the set of notes resulting from all transactions in a batch must be free of duplicates.
-Which means that two valid transactions creating exactly the same note resulting in having the same nullifier and hence the note being consumable only once wouldn't be allowed.
+For example, consider two valid transactions creating exactly the same note.
+Both notes have the same nullifier but only one note could later be consumed because the nullifier would be marked as spent after the first one is consumed.

 ## Block production